buildpacks/spec/platform.md

 During build, platforms MUST use the same set of mixins for the run image as were used in the build image (excluding mixins that have a stage specifier).

+### Stack Buildpacks

+A stack MAY provide stack buildpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.

 ## Lifecycle Interface
 ### Platform API Compatibility